fit-authors/fit-authors.github.io/_profiles/anne-kong.md

 I have been an advisor to Martin M. Pegler and VMD4-6 for many years.
 Martin asked me to overhaul and update the 7th edition text.

 ***What was your research process like?***
 Intense.
-Retail and visual merchandising is changing faster than the speed of light, so eliminated several chapters and added new ones to update and refresh.
+Retail and visual merchandising is changing faster than the speed of light, so I eliminated several chapters and added new ones to update and refresh.

 ***Does this work relate to your role at FIT?
 If so, how?***
 This texbook relates directly to the courses we teach at FIT in Visual Presentation and Exhibition Design Program.
 I am also an active designer so I was able to use all of my industry connections.
 I serve on the executive board of [PAVE Global](http://paveglobal.org/) and my work there influenced the book as well.